klm-lab/store/README.md

 })
 ```

-When listen to a specific part of your store, you can get a snapshot of your store if needed. <br>
+When listening to a specific part of your store, you can get a snapshot of your store if needed.<br>
 #### Vanilla user
 ```js
 const myStore = createStore(...);